 I never really painted a lot at all in my young years as I was mostly into designing and inventing things, but I knew the whole way through my teenage years I wanted to be a designer/ artist.

-My painting never really evolved until I left college and after a number of years working in the building trade I opened my very own gallery business in small unit in the centre of Holywood, County Down.
+My painting never really evolved until I left college and after a number of years working in the building trade I opened my very own gallery business in a small unit in the centre of Holywood, County Down.

 My wife was also my partner in business and we spent 8 years in the premises in Holywood High Street were we learnt how to paint in a commercial type market.
-After a number of solo and group shows my work took lots of different paths but it always seemed to come back to my passion for painting landscapes.
+After a number of solo and group shows my work took lots of different paths, but it always seemed to come back to my passion for painting landscapes.

 A homeland depicted in silk